-It is also recommendable to inquire whether there are pending enforcement proceedings against a debtor or a prospective respondent.
-Creditors as well as prospective claimants may make use of the recent amendments to the AEA as discussed above in the answer to question 5.2.
+It is also recommended to inquire whether there are pending enforcement proceedings against a debtor or a prospective respondent.
+Creditors and prospective claimants may make use of the recent amendments to the AEA as discussed above in the answer to question 5.1.
 In addition, creditors may request information from service providers such as "Kreditschutzverband 1870", "Creditreform" and "Compass Gruppe".
 They provide data about a person's or a company's creditworthiness and annual accounts.
-Where possible, they also provide information on shares in (other) companies or even on bank accounts.
+Where possible, they also provide information on shares in (other) companies or even bank accounts.